ordinals/ord/docs/src/guides/collecting/sparrow-wallet.md

 ![](images/sending_05.png)

 And then actually you get very very last chance to check everything before hitting `Broadcast Transaction`.
-Once you broadcast the transaction it is sent to the bitcoin network, and starts being propagated into the mempool's of all the nodes in the network.
+Once you broadcast the transaction it is sent to the bitcoin network, and starts being propagated into the mempool.

 ![](images/sending_06.png)

-If you want to track the status of your transaction you can copy the `Transaction Id` and paste that into [mempool.space](http://mempool.space)
+If you want to track the status of your transaction you can copy the `Transaction Id (Txid)` and paste that into [mempool.space](https://mempool.space)

-Once the transaction has confirmed you can check the inscription page on ordinals.com to validate that it has moved to the new output location and address.
+Once the transaction has confirmed you can check the inscription page on [ordinals.com](https://ordinals.com) to validate that it has moved to the new output location and address.

 ## Troubleshooting